China plans zone as test bed for service-sector reform

 Most analysts expect that China will move cautiously, as it has throughout its long march of financial reform.

-As a test bed, any bold reforms will initially be confined strictly within Qianhai's 15 square kilometres - an area about a quarter of the size of Manhattan.
+As a test bed, any bold reforms will initially be confined strictly within Qianhai's 15 square kilometers - an area about a quarter of the size of Manhattan.

 "It is like an arm of Hong Kong extending into China," said Kelvin Lau, regional senior economist for Standard Chartered in Hong Kong.